willfindlay/honors-thesis/thesis/thesis.md

     \includegraphics[width=.8\textwidth]{../data/bench/bronte-7day/bronte_7day_times.png}
 \end{figure}

-The data in \autoref{tab:bronte_7day} show that ebpH imposes anywhere from relatively minor to severe overhead on the most frequency executed system calls in `bronte-7day`.
-A few results show slight performance improvements under ebpH, but these are anomalous.
-Such anomalous results are likely due to ambient system factors such as caching, availability of resources, or changes in behavior based on flags, such as in the case of `send_msg(2)` which blocks on busy sockets by default but can be made to immediately return instead.
-Notably, the `bpf(2)` system call appears to add significant overhead (over 28 microseconds or about 344\%), but this can be explained by the fact that it is being made by ebpH itself to lookup and update maps.
-These map operations require significantly more runtime, and so this is reflected in the results.
+The data in \autoref{tab:bronte_7day} show that ebpH imposes anywhere from relatively moderate to severe overhead on the most frequency executed system calls in `bronte-7day`.
+A few results show slight performance improvements under ebpH outside, but these are anomalous.
+Such anomalous results are likely due to ambient system factors such as caching, availability of resources, or highly variable behavior based on flags, such as in the case of `ioctl(2)` whose runtime depends on implementation details within various character devices.
 Besides the aforementioned anomalies, these results are mostly indicative of the overhead that ebpH imposes on frequent system calls; however, the next two sections will present the same benchmark run under production and ordinary use workloads, which will be more representative of ebpH's overhead in practice.